11-tools/lojban-english-apple-dictionary/README.markdown

 If you're reading this from the Internet, download and mount the latest disk image from [the "Downloads" page of the project](http://github.com/joshua-choi/lojban-english-apple-dictionary/downloads).
 After that,

-Once you've mounted the disk image, all you have to do is drag-and-drop the folder in the image into your Dictionaries folder:
+Once you've mounted the disk image, all you have to do is drag-and-drop the folder in the image into your Dictionaries folder, for which there should be an alias conveniently inside the image.
-> ~/Library/Dictionaries

 Once you restart Apple Dictionary, the Lojban-English dictionary should be visible in the toolbar and preferences.